The Best Convertible Car Seats of 2023

 Varied Baby Weight and Height

 Convertible car seats vary widely in weight and height ranges.
 Some popular models like the Maxi Cosi Pria are basically designed for toddlers and up, whereas others like the 4Ever are designed for newborns and up.
-Some also have very high weight and height ranges but in reality they have narrow proportions that aren't well suited for chunky monkeys, or a headrest that doesn't rise up high enough for taller kids.
-In other words, car seats sometimes offer high height and weight limits that aren't very realistic given the actual dimensions of the seating surfaces and versatility of the adjustments.
+Some also have very high weight and height ranges but in reality, they have narrow proportions that aren't well suited for chunky monkeys, or a headrest that doesn't rise up high enough for taller kids.
+In other words, car seats sometimes offer high height and weight limits that aren't very realistic given the actual dimensions of the seating surfaces and the versatility of the adjustments.
 In our testing, we try our best to test out the car seats on shorter, taller, skinnier, and chunkier kiddos to make sure we're getting a good representation of how the seat does at supporting its claimed range.
 In this manner, we try to go beyond simply stating the specifications of the seats, to providing you with feedback from real-world use.

 Safety and Crash Test Results

 All convertible car seats sold in the United States are safe.
-That's because they all have to meet the strict federal NHTSA safety standards and requirements, which includes passing stringent crash tests and build requirements.
+That's because they all have to meet the strict federal NHTSA safety standards and requirements, which include passing stringent crash tests and build requirements.
 Of course, some car seats exceed those requirements by adding additional safety features.
 The top 10 convertible car seats have some great examples of that.
-This includes multi-layer upper and lower side-impact protection, steel-reinforced frames, lower and upper energy-absorbing foam and crumple-zones, anti-rebound bars, and load legs.
+This includes multi-layer upper and lower side-impact protection, steel-reinforced frames, lower and upper energy-absorbing foam and crumple zones, anti-rebound bars, and load legs.
 At a minimum, these additional safety features will provide some extra security during a crash, helping to absorb some of the harsh forces involved when a vehicle impacts another object from the front, side, or rear.

 For instance, an anti-rebound bar and load leg can reduce dramatic rotational forces during a collision by up to 50%.
 Is that worth an extra $100 or so?
 We'll let you be the judge, but in or opinion it's worth the peace of mind.
 Most CPST technicians will note that even more important than all these safety features is that you are performing the installation safely and in accordance with the manufacturer's instructions.
 This includes appropriate installation angles, thresholds for the amount of play (wiggle-room) in a seat, the distance from the front seat when rear-facing, how to recline beyond car seat adjustment ranges to compensate for a pitched vehicle seat, when to switch from LATCH to vehicle belt, vehicle belt routing, appropriate crotch and shoulder belt positions for your baby's size, and how to use tethers correctly.
 If you are at all concerned about a proper installation, most local police or fire departments have a CPST technician who can help make sure car seats are properly installed.
 Finally, always check car seat expiration dates to make sure you're in the clear.